mauricext4fs/docker-php7-alpine-imagic-openssl/README.md

 # docker-php7-alpine-imagic-openssl

-PHP7 docker image based on alpine linux with openssl and fully configured Imagick and the latest version of OpenSSL
+PHP7 docker image based on alpine linux with openssl, imap and fully configured Imagick and the latest version of OpenSSL

-It include the following PHP extension and plugins:
+It includes the following PHP extension and plugins:

  - mysqli
  - pdo